SwitchGetch/my-priority-queue/README.md

 # my-priority-queue
-my own priority queue with
+my own priority queue with MORE OPTIONS